dturvene/ring-buffer/article-meson.md

 History
 -------
-The [make](https://en.wikipedia.org/wiki/Make_(software)) program was originally developed sometime between Unix V1 (Ken Thompson in 1969) and Unix V6 (released to the world in 1978.)
+The [make](https://en.wikipedia.org/wiki/Make_(software)) program was originally developed sometime between Unix V1 (Ken Thompson circa 1969) and Unix V6 (general released circa 1978.)
 It has been enhanced a good deal, most visibly by [GNU make](https://www.gnu.org/software/make/) and [ccache](https://ccache.dev/).
 However, it retains many of the original design requirements and decisions.
 Large projects using [make](), such as the